 Universal Threads of Wisdom

-- The Power of Self-Knowledge: Understanding your strengths, challenges, and motivations is often presented as the first step toward wisdom.
+- The power of self-knowledge: Knowing your strengths and challenges is often the first step toward wisdom.

-These threads show that the desire for deeper connection is a fundamental part of being human.
+These threads show that deeper connection is a basic human drive.

 From Ancient Systems to Modern Tools